crazyyy/wp-framework/wp-content/plugins/accelerated-mobile-pages/readme.txt

 == Changelog ==

-= 1.0.77.35 (21th January 2022) =
+= 1.0.77.47 (5th July 2022) =
-* Fixed: Embed URLs not working with Amp takeover active #5193
+* Fixed: AMP validation error when youtube video is embeded with query parameters #5292
-* Fixed: Need to change Google Fonts display to optional #5191
+* Fixed: Instagram embeds not working when added with blockquote tags #5289

-* Fixed: Need to make compatibility of amp analytics in infinite scroll #5194
+= 1.0.77.46 (28th June 2022) =
-* Fixed: Current year is not showing in design 1,2,3 #5190
+* Fixed: Reduced the execution of JS in youtube embeds #5287
-* Fixed: VKontakte social media not working in social media profile links #5196
+* Fixed: Instagram embeds not working when added with iframe #5289
-* Fixed: PHP Notice: tag_rewrite_rules is deprecated #5197
+* Fixed: Subchild menu items does not expand with UberMenu plugin

-= 1.0.77.34 (11th January 2022) =
+* Fixed: Incorrect default value in TPD #5286
-* Fixed: External stylesheet Errors using Vinkmag theme #5189
+* Fixed: Debug Warnings - Undefined array-key: row #5283

-* Fixed: AMP Takeover functionality is not working on the blog posts #5188
+= 1.0.77.45 (13th June 2022) =
-* Fixed: Replace webvitalsdev to Microwork #5183
+* Fixed: Conflict issue with WPML #5274
-* Fixed: Wrong Notice for first time installation #5184
+* Fixed: Page builder modal is getting hidden below the header of the post/page editor. #5279

-= 1.0.77.33 (15th December 2021) =
+* Fixed: FAQ Schema For Pages And Posts compatibility #5278
-* Fixed: Code improvements in AMP options panel #5179
+* Fixed: Debug Warnings - Trying to access array offset on value of type null #5277
-* Fixed: Stylesheet errors when using Qoxag theme #5177
+* Fixed: fatal error #5280

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/accelerated-mobile-pages/trunk/changelog.txt)